SuperOfficeDocs/superoffice-docs/user-guide/en/request/screen/index.md

   * **Edit request**: Click here to edit the properties for this request.
 For example, you can assign the request to another request handler if you need to [ask a colleague for advice][3].
   * **Accept request**: Click here to [take over the request][5].
 You will then be the request's new owner.
   * **Split request**: If a single request contains several questions, for example, if the customer first asks a technical question and then uses the opportunity to raise an invoicing query, you can [split the request][6] into two using this button.
   * **Merge**: Click here to merge this request with one or more other requests.
-For example, if multiple contacts in the same company have reported the same technical issue (via phone, web forms and email), you can [merge these requests][7] into one request which will be processed.
+For example, if multiple contacts in the same company have reported the same technical issue (via phone, web forms and email), you can [merge these requests][7] into one request that will be processed.
   * **Log**: Click here to view the history of this request.
 The request log shows everything that has happened to this request since it was first registered.
   * **Publish to FAQ**: If the same question comes up time and again, it is a good idea to [create an answer that can be reused][8].
 You click here to send the customer's question and your answer to the administrator, who can then edit and publish the FAQ entry.
   * **Print request**: Click here to print the request.